Populus fremontii: Native Americans

-Native Americans in the Western United States and Mexico used parts of Frémont's cottonwood variously for a medicine, in basket weaving, for tool making, and for musical instruments.
+Native Americans in the Western United States and Mexico traditionally use parts of Frémont's cottonwood variously for a medicine, in basket weaving, for tool making, and for musical instruments.
 The inner bark of Frémont's cottonwood contains vitamin C and was chewed as an antiscorbutic - treatment for vitamin C deficiency.
 The bark and leaves could be used to make poultices to reduce inflammation or to treat wounds.